Harmonic analysis meets stationarity: A general framework for series expansions of special Gaussian processes: Constructing the fractional Brownian motion

-The last equality is a consequence of orthogonality between constants and harmonics. \end{proof} The following Theorem gives an explicit series expansion for fBm when $1/2<H<1$, assuming the series convergence. \begin{theorem} Let H$\in\left(\frac{1}{2},1\right)$. $\forall t \in [0,T]$, the function $\gamma$ is given by $ \gamma(t)=-2H(2H-1)t^{2H-2}$, and denote by $c(\gamma)$ its corresponding Fourier sequence.
+\end{lemma} Armed with the above lemma, we can not state our next result.
+The following theorem gives an explicit series expansion for fBm when $H \in (1/2,1)$, again assuming the series convergence. \begin{theorem} Let H$\in\left(1/2,1\right)$.
+Consider the function $\gamma$ given by $ \gamma(t)=-2H(2H-1)t^{2H-2}$, $\forall t \in [0,T]$ and denote by $c(\gamma)$ the sequence of its Fourier coefficients.
 Let $B$ be a stochastic process given by the series expansion

-where $(Z_{k})_{k\in\mathbb{Z}}$ denotes a sequence of independent standard Gaussian random variables, then
+where $(Z_{k})_{k\in\mathbb{Z}}$ denotes a sequence of independent standard Gaussian random variables.
+Then